StackA2A

 A multi-agent system featuring:

-• Vision Agent: Uses Gemini 3 Flash (LOW thinking) to count inventory items deterministically via code execution, plus Gemini 2.5 Flash Lite for smart query generation with structured outputs
+• Vision Agent: Uses Gemini 3 Flash (MINIMAL thinking) to count inventory items deterministically via code execution, plus Gemini 2.5 Flash Lite for smart query generation with structured outputs

 • Supplier Agent: Searches millions of parts using AlloyDB ScaNN vector search with real semantic embeddings (Vertex AI text-embedding-005)